CyberAula/vish/README.md

-= ViSH
+# ViSH

 ViSH is an open source e-Learning platform focused on the creation, sharing and distribution of learning resources and educational activities.
 It provides a collection of tools and services for facilitating the creation of high quality courseware and maximizing technology enhanced learning both in the classroom and in Virtual Learning Environments and Learning Management Systems.

 ViSH is a customizable Ruby on Rails application.
 The current version supports Rails 3.2 and Ruby 2.0.
-The last releases can be seen {here}[http://github.com/ging/vish/releases], and the future features and ongoing developments are shown on this page[http://github.com/ging/vish/milestones].
+The last releases can be seen [here](http://github.com/ging/vish/releases), and the future features and ongoing developments are shown on this [page](http://github.com/ging/vish/milestones).

-= Features and components
+# Features and components

 ViSH includes mainly:
-* A Social Network via {Social Stream}[http://github.com/ging/social_stream] gem.
+* A Social Network via [Social Stream](http://github.com/ging/social_stream) gem.
-* An e-Learning authoring tool called {ViSH Editor}[http://github.com/ging/vish_editor], which allows to create interactive presentations.
+* An e-Learning authoring tool called [ViSH Editor](http://github.com/ging/vish_editor), which allows to create interactive presentations.
 * A document management system supporting the following types of resources:
   * Text
   * Pictures